pauljwil/sidescale-api/source/index.html.md

 Your API key and secret key will be automatically generated, appearing midway down the page.

 <aside class="warning">
-Note that you will only be able to generate an API key for your account due to the permission level Sidescale assigns to you.
+Note that, due to the permission level Sidescale assigns to you, you will only be able to generate an API key for your account.
 </aside>

 ## Installing CloudMonkey